swwind/swwind.github.io-legacy/docs/useful-things.md

 {% bilibili aid [pid] %}
 ```

 P.S.
 This is not a video player but a card links to the video.
-Why?
-Because of whitelist.
+The whitelist was not friendly to us.